Magical Family Tree House in Secluded Woodland near Germantown, KentuckyGermantown, Kentucky (United States)

 Guests have full access to the bathhouse with running water for shower, toilet, and sink.
 Guests have compost toilet located five-second walk right outside the tree house.
 This experience is all about swapping a tent for a treetop cabin.
 Glampers will find a woodburning stove and propane gas stove inside for cooking and to keep the tree house warm, as well as an additional stove outside for al fresco cooking.

 Bed linens are provided for the main beds, and underneath the pull-out sofa, there is an optional foam mattress to make the sofa extra comfy.

 Glampers should arrive with hiking shoes and comfortable outdoor appropriate clothing.
 Board games are a great thing to bring along to play around the fire in the evening times.
 There is a full kitchenette so guests should bring their own food, specifically for grilling on the outdoor barbecue.
-Wipes, paper towels, and garbage bags will also come in handy.
+Wipes, paper towels, and garbage bags are included.

 Guests should note that this property is best for those who love wildlife and do not mind critters.
 The tree house is in the middle of the woods, and guests may encounter mice, wasp, bees, ticks, deer, turkey, flies, ants, and water bugs, as well as hear coyotes and owls, especially out on the trails.

 The property use natural deterrents that work to keep critters out of the tree house.
 Since part of the adventure are the famous barn doors that open to the outside occasionally one may sneak in.
 It is recommended that the barn doors are not left open when leaving tree house for a hike or overnight, since flying insects love the tree house.